Should You Drink Protein Shakes Before or After Workouts?

 So, drinking your protein shake after your workout can cover your basic needs.
 It gives your body the protein it needs to recover.

 So, the case is closed, right?
 Drinking your protein shake after your workout is the right answer?
+Maybe, maybe not.

+What if you want to drink your protein shake before your workout?
 Well, you can do that too.
 In fact, you might even be able to see very similar results.

-Plus, if you drink a protein shake before your workout it can prime your muscles for your workout.
-It could give you an energy boost too!
+Plus, if you drink a protein shake before your workout, it can prime your muscles for your workout.
+More energy before your workout could help you push yourself harder.

+How hard you work out really does matter, so this could be of good use!
 Personally, I recommend always taking your shake afterward.
 It could be most beneficial from a recovery standpoint.

 If you don't have a whole food protein source within a few hours of your workout, that's when I'd recommend you do a shake before your workout as well.